Support Page Content

 Foreign Language clubs bring together students and faculty members who want to learn new languages and master the ones they already know.
 These clubs are for those who want to improve their language skills in a friendly and informal atmosphere.

-Socializing: potlucks, outings in northern California, cooking, movie nights, World Language Day.
+- French Club Socializing: potlucks, outings in northern California, cooking, movie nights, World Language Day.
 The club is usually headed up by the visiting French Exchange student.
 Visit the Club Français Facebook page.
 Advisor: Dr. Kevin Elstob, French Instructor

-Socializing includes pizza, potlucks, movies, planning for excursions in northern California.
+- German Club Socializing includes pizza, potlucks, movies, planning for excursions in northern California.
 You may also be interested in joining the national honors society, Delta Phi Alpha.
 Advisor: Dr. Marjorie Wade, German Instructor

-Japanese movie nights, fundraising activities, local school visits, Japanese language tutoring, cultural events, and other social activities.
+- Japanese Club Japanese movie nights, fundraising activities, local school visits, Japanese language tutoring, cultural events, and other social activities.
 Visit the Japan Club Facebook page.
 Advisor: Dr. Kazue Masuyama, Japanese Instructor

-Visit the Club de Espanol Facebook page.
+- Spanish Club Visit the Club de Espanol Facebook page.

-World Languages & Cultures Alumni Chapter
+- World Languages & Cultures Alumni Chapter was chartered to:

 - further the study of world languages and cultures